KonScanner/KonScanner/README.md

 ## I'm a musical, physicist/data scientist!

-- 🔭 I’m currently working in insurance as a data scientist!
+- 🔭 Currently working in insurance as a data scientist!
-- 🌱 I’m currently learning everything I can get my hands on!!!
+- 🌱 Currently learning everything I can get my hands on!!!
-- 👯 I’m looking to collaborate with others for future ML projects!
+- 👯 Looking to collaborate with others for ML based projects!
-- ⚡ Fun fact: I love to play guitar / bass and basketball.
+- ⚡ Hobbies: I love to play guitar / bass and basketball.

 ### Connect with me: